The U.S. can build its

 World wide, natural gas burning is making about half as much Global Warming CO2 as coal burning.
 Ending natural gas burning is our bonus in the struggle to end Global Warming: We would be able to make almost twice as much oil from natural gas as we are importing from the Mideast.

-(1) Wherever we are burning natural gas to make electricity, convert that electricity generation to nuclear.
-To ending electricity from natural gas. >>>
+Wherever we are burning natural gas to make heat, convert that heating equipment

 Shell Pearl Summary pdf